-The Site Setup page consists of four areas which can be used to optionally modify details of your restored site.
+The Site Setup page can be used to optionally modify details of your restored site.
 It's not mandatory to go through its options if you are restoring on top of the same site you backed up from.
 All of the information in this page is pre-populated with the values read from the configuration.php file which was present in your backup archive's root.

 ANGIE for Joomla! - The site setup page

-The first area is called Site Parameters and contains the most basic options for your site.
+The Site Parameters area contains the most basic options for your site.

 The Site Name is the name of the restored Joomla! site which appears throughout the Joomla! application.
 The Site e-mail address is the e-mail address from which all e-mail sent out from your site will appear to originate from.
 Similarly, the Site e-mail sender name is the sender's name appearing in those e-mails' From field.

-resulting in 404 errors, etc – you may want to fill in your site's
+errors, etc – you may want to fill in your site's URL, for example

 http:// part, but not a trailing slash or